 - Recipient external to EMU: Where possible, the file/document containing the PII should be password protected.
 The sender should send two emails to the recipient: one with the password protected file attached; the other with the password to be used to access the file.
 Do not send both items in a single email.
 Finally, the sender should ask the recipient to contact them to confirm that they have received the PII file and have been able to successfully access it.
 The sender can them delete both emails from their "Sent Items" folder.

 - On campus mail: Documents containing PII should be hand delivered by the sender.

 Can I download PII to a portable device?

 Downloading PII to portable devices should be avoided when possible.
-If it is absolutely necessary to do so, contact the IT Help Desk so that they can assist you in encrypting the device.
-734.487.2120 or visit the help desk website.
+If it is absolutely necessary to do so, contact the IT Help Desk so that they can assist you in encrypting the device by calling 734.487.2120 or visiting the help desk website.